-The purpose of this thesis is to study and implement the control unit of the X-ray line-scan camera, and especially for digital signal processing and flexible interfaces design.
+The purpose of this thesis is to study and implement the software of the X-ray line-scan camera, and especially for digital signal processing and flexible interfaces design.
 The digitalized signal processing can reduce system noise and make certain customized data processing for system normalization and signal enhancement.
 Nowadays system operating speed is very crucial, so some methods have also been implemented in this work to increase the processing speed of the control unit board.

 In this thesis, a complete design of X-ray line-scan camera has been presented first.
 The purpose of this study is to develop an X-ray line-scan camera with good performance, better potential to be optimized in the future, and also with lower cost and better reliability.
-The pixel DSP processor is realized in FPGA chip in this thesis.
-Detailed discussions have been given to the design of the pixel DSP processor.

 1.3.
 The Author’s Contribution